carpentries-incubator/python-business/_episodes/03-pandas.md

 pandas.pivot_table(DataFrame, values, index, columns, aggfunc)
 # values: columns to aggregate (just like choosing the field to report in Excel pivot table)
 # index: keys to group by on the pivot table index (just like dragging into the row box in Excel pivot table)
-# columns: keys to group by on the pivot table column, (just like dragging into the column box in Excel pivot table)
+# columns: keys to group by on the pivot table column (just like dragging into the column box in Excel pivot table)
 # aggfunc: aggregate function, for example, mean, sum, min, etc. (just like setting the values box in Excel pivot table)
 ```
 For example you want to see the total bottles sold for each soda in each city, you can:
 ```
 pd.pivot_table(inv_soda, values="Bottles_Sold", index = ["Item_Description"],\
             columns = ["City_Name"], aggfunc="sum")

 ```
 You will get something like this: